alfred-lim/MindWave/README.md

       doi = {10.7763/IJCTE.2015.V7.947}
     }

-This code was tested on an Ubuntu 16.04 system using Tensorflow 1.2.1.
+This code was tested using MATLAB 2013 and Thinkgear.dll 2010.